Spring Training Stats That Matter MLB

 An MVP season doesn’t just happen.
 Players don’t sleep all winter, roll out of bed for Opening Day and start mashing.

 There’s a buildup, and for the best players in baseball, their MVP seasons start in the spring.
-The two most recent AL and NL MVPs all had spectacular spring trainings before their award-winning years.
-Last year, for example, Aaron Judge rocked four homers and posted a 1.347 OPS in the spring before he set the AL homer record during the regular season.
+The most recent AL and NL MVPs have all had spectacular spring training camps before their award-winning years.
+Last year, Ronald Acuna Jr.'s .921 spring OPS (which is still very good) was the lowest of any MVP winner in the last three years.

 You have to go all the way back to Jose Altuve in 2017 to find a full-season MVP who posted a spring OPS below .800 before their big year.
-Through half of 2023 spring training, a few sleeper MVP candidates with a high spring OPS are St. Louis’ Brendan Donovan (1.030) and Philly’s Alec Bohm (1.041).
+In 2024 spring training, a few MVP candidates with a high spring OPS are LA's Mookie Betts (1.086) and New York's Pete Alonso (.947).

 YearLeaguePlayerBAOBPSLGOPSHRRBI